Posted on July 20, 2016 by iMFdirect

 Posted on August 10, 2015 by iMFdirect

 Ever wonder to what extent Russia depends on oil revenues—and what happens to such an economy when crude prices fall by half?
 Or what the tangible effects are of sanctions when a country falls out of favor with its trading partners?

 Well the IMF’s latest annual assessment of Russia’s economy shows cheap oil and sanctions together have helped drag the country into a recession.

 Filed under: Advanced Economies, Economic outlook, Economic research, Europe, Globalization, International Monetary Fund | Tagged: advanced economies, economic growth, Europe, global economy, oil prices, Russia | Leave a comment »

 By Olivier Blanchard

-Filed under: Advanced Economies, Africa, Asia, Economic Crisis, Economic outlook, Emerging Markets, Europe, Finance, Financial Crisis, growth, IMF, International Monetary Fund, Latin America, Politics, recession | Tagged: China, euro zone, forecast, Japan, Olivier Blanchard, Russia, United States, WEO, World Economic Outlook | Leave a comment »
+Filed under: Advanced Economies, Asia, Economic Crisis, Economic outlook, Emerging Markets, Europe, Financial Crisis, Globalization, growth, IMF, Inequality, International Monetary Fund, Latin America, Politics, Reform | Tagged: Brazil, economic forecasts, emerging economies, eurozone, Greece, IMF forecast, Japan, Olivier Blanchard, Russia, Spain, United States, WEO, World Economic Outlook | Leave a comment »